-It is necessary to consider the transition to the new charging mechanism during the setting of traffic forecasts in the RP3 performance plan.
-As a result, the following principles should be adhered to when developing the RP3 performance plan:
+It is necessary to consider the transition to the RP3 charging mechanism during the setting of traffic forecasts for draft performance plans.
+The following principles should be adhered to when developing the RP3 draft performance plan:

-- The historical data as regards actual service units recorded during the RP2 timeframe (or before RP2), as well as the traffic forecast with regard to calendar year 2019, should be expressed in accordance with RP2 provisions (i.e. en route service units should be based on the last filed flight plan methodology set out in point 1 of Annex IV of Implementing Regulation 391/2013). - The traffic forecast for the RP3 timeframe (calendar years from 2020 to 2024 inclusive) should be based on the RP3 charging mechanism reflecting actual routes flown (set out in point 1 of Annex VIII of Implementing Regulation (EU) No 2019/317). - The 2019 local baseline value for the determined unit cost (DUC) should be calculated using a traffic forecast (for year 2019) established on the basis of the RP3 charging mechanism based on the actual route flown.
-This is to ensure the coherence between the baseline value and the en route cost-efficiency targets.9
+- The historical data as regards actual service units recorded during the RP2 timeframe (or before RP2), as well as the traffic forecast with regard to calendar year 2019, should be expressed in accordance with RP2 provisions (i.e. en route service units should be based on the last filed flight plan methodology set out in point 1 of Annex IV of Implementing Regulation 391/2013). - The traffic forecast for the RP3 timeframe (calendar years from 2020 to 2024 inclusive) should be based on the RP3 charging mechanism reflecting actual routes flown (set out in point 1 of Annex VIII of Implementing Regulation (EU) No 2019/317). - The 2019 local baseline value for the determined unit cost (DUC) should be adjusted, where appropriate, to take account of the impact of the transition to RP3 charging mechanism (based on the actual route flown) on the number of en route service units.
+This is to ensure the coherence between the baseline value and the en route cost-efficiency targets.10